SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen/listscreendefinitions.editscreendefinition.md

 * **Folder:** If you have organised the screens into a folder structure, click ![icon][img1] and select a folder.
 * **Name**: A descriptive name for the screen.
 * **ID string**: A string which uniquely identifies this screen, so that it can be referenced in URL's
 * **Authentication key**: It is possible to run a custom-defined screen without being logged in as an user.
-In order to do this, you need to supply an authentication key.
+To do this, you need to supply an authentication key.
 * **Warn on navigate**: Warn when the user navigates away from a page which contains unsaved data.
 * **Use auto-save**: Activate the [autosave function][1].